meorezz/AI-Driven-Indigenous-Language-Platform/README.md

 ---

-*Preserving indigenous languages of Malaysia through technology — one word at a time.*
+*Preserving indigenous languages of East Malaysia through technology — one word at a time.*